projectara/greybus-spec/source/module_info.rst

 String Descriptor
 ^^^^^^^^^^^^^^^^^

-A string descriptor provides a human-readable form of a string for a specific value, like a vendor or product string.
+A string descriptor provides a human-readable string for a specific value, such as a vendor or product string.
 Any string that is not an even multiple of 4 bytes in length shall be padded out to a 4-byte boundary with 0x00 values.
 Strings consist of UTF-8 characters and are not required to be zero terminated.
 A string descriptor shall